ehrrrr/runbook.md/docs/dependency-details.md

 # Adding details to dependency relationships

-We have recently added support to adding additional information to dependency relationships.
+We have recently added support for adding additional information to dependency relationships.

 In RUNBOOK.md dependencies are specified as follows: